makowski-michal/ROS2-Gazebo-Avoider/README.md

 # Project Overview
-This project implements a robot navigation system using Deep Reinforcement Learning (DRL) within a ROS2 (Robot Operating System) and Gazebo simulation environment.
+This project implements a robot navigation system using Deep Reinforcement Learning (DRL) within a ROS2 (Robot Operating System) and Gazebo simulation environment.<br>
-The goal of the agent ("Simple Robot - Avoider") is not just to go from point A to point B. It has to complete a task with several steps, move through a messy room, and most importantly avoid a moving enemy robot (“Chaser”) that patrols the area.
+The goal of the agent ("Simple Robot - Avoider") is not just to go from point A to point B. It has to complete a task with several steps, move through a messy room, and most importantly avoid a moving enemy robot (“Chaser”) that patrols the area.<br>
-The agent is trained using the Soft Actor-Critic (SAC) algorithm, allowing it to learn continuous control policies (linear and angular velocity) from scratch based on Lidar sensor data.
+The agent is trained using the Soft Actor-Critic (SAC) algorithm, allowing it to learn continuous control policies (linear and angular velocity) from scratch based on Lidar sensor data.<br>

 The Environment
 The simulation takes place in a closed 9x9 meter room containing: